The 20 Best Asphyxia Neonatorum Doctors Near Me in Maryland, US

 Johns Hopkins Bayview Medical Center

 Dr. Frances Northington is a professor of pediatrics at the Johns Hopkins University School of Medicine.
 Her area of clinical expertise is neonatal and perinatal medicine.
 Dr. Northington is one of the founders and co-directors of the Neurosciences Intensive Care Nursery at Johns Hopkins, which brings together experts from neonatology, pediatric neuroradiology, pediatric neurology, maternal fetal medicine, developmental medicine and the Kennedy Krieger Institute to care for newborns who have developmental brain abnormalities or are at high risk of neurological injuries.
 She received her medical degree at the Medical College of Georgia.
 She went on to complete a residency at the Arkansas Children’s Hospital and a fellowship at the University of Virginia.
 Dr. Northington is rated as an Advanced provider by MediFind in the treatment of Asphyxia Neonatorum.
-Her top areas of expertise are Intraventricular Hemorrhage of the Newborn, Premature Infant, Asphyxia Neonatorum, and Cerebral Hypoxia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Intraventricular Hemorrhage of the Newborn, Premature Infant, Asphyxia Neonatorum, and Cerebral Hypoxia.
+Dr. Northington is board certified in American Board Of Pediatrics.

 The Johns Hopkins Hospital

 Dr. Raul Chavez-Valdez is an Associate Professor of Pediatrics at the Johns Hopkins University School of Medicine.
 His area of clinical expertise is Neonatology.
 Dr. Chavez Valdez completed Medical School in Lima Peru, Pediatric residency at University of Illinois at Chicago, and post-doctoral Fellowship in Neonatology-Perinatology and Community Pediatrics at Johns Hopkins University-School of Medicine where he was awarded the 2007 Eudowood Board Bauernschmidt Fellowship Award.
 Since 2005 his research has been focused in mechanisms of neurotrophism with particular interest in the neurological disorders evolving during the perinatal period.
 His work has been reported in many national and international meetings and many publications in prestigious journals.
 He received the Johns Hopkins SOM Clinician Scientist Award and funding from the NINDS/NIH in 2017.
 Dr. Valdez is rated as an Experienced provider by MediFind in the treatment of Asphyxia Neonatorum.
-His top areas of expertise are Hypothermia, Cerebral Hypoxia, Apnea of Prematurity, and Infantile Apnea.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Hypothermia, Cerebral Hypoxia, Apnea of Prematurity, and Infantile Apnea.
+Dr. Valdez is board certified in American Board Of Pediatrics.

 Johns Hopkins Bayview Medical Center

 May Chen is the associate director of the neonatal-perinatal medicine fellowship training program at Johns Hopkins Children’s Center and an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
 Her area of expertise is diagnosing and treating premature babies and newborns with high-risk or complex health conditions.
 She specializes in neonatal-perinatal medicine and neonatology.
 Dr. Chen graduated from the Albert Einstein College of Medicine.
 She later completed a residency in pediatrics and a fellowship in neonatology, each at the Johns Hopkins University School of Medicine.
 She became a faculty member in the division of Neonatology in 2018.
 Dr. Chen is rated as an Experienced provider by MediFind in the treatment of Asphyxia Neonatorum.
-Her top areas of expertise are Hypothermia, Cerebral Hypoxia, Congenital Syphilis, and Asphyxia Neonatorum.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Hypothermia, Cerebral Hypoxia, Congenital Syphilis, and Asphyxia Neonatorum.
+Dr. Chen is board certified in American Board Of Pediatrics.

 Johns Hopkins Bayview Medical Center

 Dr. Maureen M. Gilmore is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include Neonatal-Perinatal Medicine.
 At Johns Hopkins Children's Center, Dr. Gilmore serves as Medical director of the Level IV Neonatal Intensive Care Unit.
 She previously was the NICU Medical Director at Johns Hopkins Bayview Medical Center, and her early career was in Neonatology at Penn State University Dr. Gilmore earned her M.D. from the State University of New York Health Science Center at Brooklyn.
 She completed her Pediatrics residency at the University of Rochester/Strong Memorial Hospital and performed a fellowship in Neonatal -Perinatal Medicine at Johns Hopkins.
 Her research interests include neuromonitoring and neonatal autoregulation, neonatal abstinenece syndrome, and patient safety.
 Dr. Gilmore serves on the Perinatal Advisory Committee for the Maryland Institute for Emergency Medical Services Systems.
 She is a fellow of the American Academy of Pediatrics (AAP) and a member of the Maryland chapter of the AAP.
 Dr. Gilmore is rated as an Experienced provider by MediFind in the treatment of Asphyxia Neonatorum.
-Her top areas of expertise are High Blood Pressure in Infants, Hypothermia, Premature Infant, and Necrotizing Enterocolitis.
+Her clinical expertise encompasses Hypothermia, High Blood Pressure in Infants, Premature Infant, and Necrotizing Enterocolitis.
+Dr. Gilmore is board certified in American Board Of Pediatrics.

 The Johns Hopkins Hospital